 - Note: Our earlier network boot environment guidelines were based on this documentation.
 It can be still used and it does not need to be replaced with the new solution if there are no issues with it.
 GPXE can offer better compatibility for some hardware including Dell.
 If you have problems booting specific hardware in an iPXE environment, it is recommended to try gPXE.

-iPXE instructions for Ubuntu Linux: Please contact Blancco Technical Support for more details.
+iPXE instructions (with UEFI support) for Linux: Please contact Blancco Technical Support for more details.